aurora-opensource/xviz/docs/getting-started/downloading-kitti-data.md

 # Data synchronization

-XVIZ does not handle synchronizing data across the multiple data sources that come from a system.
-We rely on data synchronization to be handled during the conversion step if necessary.
+XVIZ will accurately synchronize multiple timestamped XVIZ streams, but your system must be able to syncrhonize and timestamp the data itself.
 For this reason we are using the **sync+rectified** data from KITTI which aligns all the data by timestamp.